Applied Physiology and Kinesiology

 Semester Five

-APK 3110C Physiology of Exercise and Training (Critical Tracking) 3
+APK 3110C Physiology of Exercise and Training (Critical Tracking; a minimum grade of C required) 3

 APK 3200 Motor Learning (Critical Tracking) 3